India hastens to build strategic Ladakh tunnel amid China conflict | DW | 15.11.2021

 "It is an engineering marvel.
 It involves great skill, not just blasting mountains," Arun told DW.

-The cut off time for the completion of the tunnel has been reduced by almost three years to December 2023.
-Officials said they hoped the tunnel will open to the public in 2024 on January 25, the eve of India's Republic Day.
+The cutoff time for the completion of the tunnel has been reduced by almost three years, to December 2023.
+Officials said they hoped that the tunnel would open to the public in 2024 on January 25, the eve of India's Republic Day.

-The Zojila Pass that connects Kashmir's capital city Srinagar to Ladakh, an Indian union territory that constitutes a part of larger Kashrmi region, is at present accessible about six months per year due to heavy snowing in winter time.
+The Zojila Pass, which connects Kashmir's capital city, Srinagar, to Ladakh, an Indian union territory that constitutes part of the larger Kashmir region, is at present accessible about six months per year because of heavy snowing in winter.

-India also hopes the Zojila tunnel will open up Ladakh to tourists all year round and help facilitate easier delivery of healthcare products and other basic amenities for the locals.
+Indian officials are also optimistic that the Zojila tunnel might open up Ladakh to tourists year-round and help facilitate easier delivery of health care products and other basic amenities for the locals.

-Asghar Ali, a shopkeeper in Kargil, a city in Ladakh, says much of the produce he purchases for his store in bulk every year typically expires by the time summer arrives.
+Asghar Ali, a shopkeeper in Kargil, a city in Ladakh, told DW that much of the produce he purchases for his store in bulk every year typically expires by the time summer arrives.

-He says the opening of the tunnel would provide him with the luxury to sell as per the daily requirements of the local population.
+He said the tunnel would provide him with the luxury to sell as per the daily requirements of the local population.

-"It will be a big relief, it will hopefully change our lives for good," he told DW.
+"It will be a big relief," he said.
+"It will hopefully change our lives for good."

-Asgar Ali Karbalai, a former legislator from Kargil, says Ladakh's isolation from the outside world has a strong impact on the mental health of residents.
+Asgar Ali Karbalai, a former legislator from Kargil, told DW that Ladakh's isolation from the outside world has a strong impact on the mental health of residents.

 "Every winter brings the feeling as if we are being caged.
-We remain disconnected from the outside world, and it adversely affects our mental health," Karbalai told DW.
+We remain disconnected from the outside world, and it adversely affects our mental health," Karbalai said.

 To gain access to the outside world, the people of Kargil have to travel nearly 250 kilometer to Leh airbase — an aerial route to escape the region during winters.

-Karbalai says he is also hoping the new tunnel would boost winter sports and tourism in Drass, Zanskar, and other parts of Ladakh.
+Karbalai said the new tunnel could boost winter sports and tourism in Drass, Zanskar, and other parts of Ladakh.

 Many students have welcomed the construction of the tunnel as past closures of the road resulted in missed national university entrance examinations.

-Hakeema Bano in Kargil missed her entrance examination for a postgraduate course at Jamia Milia University three years ago in New Delhi after Zojila Pass was closed due to a landslide.
+Hakeema Bano in Kargil missed her entrance examination for a postgraduate course at Jamia Milia University three years ago in New Delhi after Zojila Pass was closed because of a landslide.
 She had to wait one year to obtain admission in a postgraduate course later at the Central University of Kashmir.

 "Zojila tunnel has discouraged scores of our students to take up higher education because they either miss entrance examinations conducted at national level after paying the fee or can't travel back home for a long time," Bano said.

-Security analyst Rigzin Spalbar says the Zojila tunnel will be of great importance to India's defense, as military activities increase at the borders in Ladakh, Gilgit, and Baltistan regions.
+Security analyst Rigzin Spalbar told DW that the Zojila tunnel will be of great importance to India's defense, as military activities increase at the borders in the Ladakh, Gilgit and Baltistan regions.

 "The tunnel will provide logistics flexibility to the military and give it operational and strategic mobility.
-In emergencies, we can quickly make the movement of troops and weaponry to Ladakh through the tunnel," Spalbar told DW.
+In emergencies, we can quickly make the movement of troops and weaponry to Ladakh through the tunnel," Spalbar said.

 India-China tensions have spiked in recent years as New Delhi accused Beijing of sending troops to the borders.